10/24/2024

 President and CEO

-Yes, thank you, Gene, and we appreciate everyone joining our call this morning.
-We are pleased that our third quarter sales and growth margins each landed above the midpoint of our guidance, has anticipated our connectivity segment at strong quarter driven by robust sales into aerospace defense and space applications.
-And our magnetic segment experienced incremental growth on a sequential basis from Q224, which is good to see.
+Yes, thank you, Jean.
+And we appreciate everyone joining our call this morning.
+We are pleased that our third quarter sales and gross margins each landed above the midpoint of our guidance.
+As anticipated, our connectivity segment had strong quarter driven by robust sales into aerospace defense and space applications.
+And our magnetic segment experienced incremental growth on a sequential basis from Q2 24, which is good to see.
 The power segment sales were within our expectations for the quarter, given the previously discussed seasonality in Europe and during August, and the impact from trade restrictions on one of our former suppliers in China.
-The only new factor, which impacted revenue of our connectivity segment, was the strike at one of our aerospace customers, which slowed the value of shipments late in the third quarter.
-During the third quarter, we have made two key additions to the corporate team.
-That's what we continue to add, high impact individuals.
-In the new creative role, Uma Pegrao has joined as global head of sales and marketing, and Anna Buff Coffee has joined as global head of corporate contracts.
-Uma was most recently the president of global sales at Farnell, a premier distributor in the electronic industry.
-Throughout his long term tenure career, Uma has pulled a track record of growing sales through a variety of avenues, including the turnaround of unperforming regions, entering new geographic markets, pursuing a tailored approach to product technology, and identifying and executing core selling opportunities.
-Uma will be responsible for creating and executing strategies that drive growth beyond the current trends, identifying areas for improvement, challenging existing processes, and implementing innovative solutions to optimize sales performance.
-Anna Buff is a seasoned proven supply chain and a performing agent with a heavy history of securing efficiencies and cost saving outcomes for multi-billion dollar companies, including Comscope, Motorola Mobility, and Google.
-He's been tasked with developing and implementing a performance strategy, co-voting robust vendor relations, negotiating contracts, and championing cost effective sustainable improvement factors on a global basis.
-We are very much looking forward to the contribution that each Uma and Anna Buff will bring to develop future positions in the company for long term success.
+The only new factor which impacted revenue of our connectivity segment was the strike at one of our aerospace customers, which slowed the value of shipments late in the third quarter.
+During the third quarter, we have made two key additions to the corporate team as we continue to add high-impact individuals.
+In the new creative role, Umar Pagbao has joined as global head of sales and marketing, and Anubhav Gopi has joined as global head of corporate contracts.
+Umar was most recently the president of Global Sales at Farnell, a premier distributor in the electronic industry.
+Throughout his long-term tenure career, Umar has proven a track record of growing sales through a variety of avenues, including the turnaround of unperforming regions, entering new geographic markets, pursuing a tailored approach to product technology, and identifying and executing cross-selling opportunities.
+We will be responsible for creating and executing strategies that drive growth beyond the current trends, identifying areas for improvement, challenging existing processes, and implementing innovative solutions to optimize sales performance.
+And above is a season-proven supply chain and procurement layer with a heavy history of securing efficiencies and short-saving outcomes for multi-billion dollar companies, including Comscope, Motorola Mobility, and Google.
+He's been tasked with developing and implementing a procurement strategy, coveting robust vendor relations, negotiating contracts, and championing cost-effective, sustainable procurement practice on a global basis.
+We are very much looking forward to the contribution that each immigrant and above will be developed to position the company for long-term success.
 Now I'd like to turn it over to Lynn.

 speaker

-Thank you Dan.
-From a financial perspective, in summary, we saw continued margin expansion on a lower sales base when looking at Q3-24 versus Q3-23.
-Third quarter of 2024 sales came in at 123.6 million, representing a .1% decline from the third quarter of 2023.
-The sales fluctuation was driven by our power and magnetic segments, as we will discuss further, partially offset by growth and connectivity sales versus Q3 last year.
-Our growth margin increased to .1% in Q3-24 from 35% in Q3-23, and these profitability improvements were largely driven by our magnetics and connectivity segments.
-Turning to some details at the product group level, power solutions and protection sales for the quarter were 48.7 million, representing a 35% decline from Q3 last year.
+Thank you, Dan.
+From a financial perspective, in summary, we saw continued margin expansion on a lower sales base when looking at Q3 24 versus Q3 23.
+Third quarter 2024 sales came in at $123.6 million, representing a 22.1% decline from the third quarter of 2023.
+The sales fluctuation was driven by our power and magnetic segments, as we will discuss further, partially offset by growth in connectivity sales versus Q3 last year.
+Our growth margin increased to 36.1% in Q3 24 from 35% in Q3 23, and these profitability improvements were largely driven by our magnetics and connectivity segments.
+Turning to some details at the product group level, Power solutions and protection sales for the quarter were $48.7 million, representing a 35% decline from Q3 last year.
 The decline in sales was mainly due to lower sales of our power products used in networking and consumer applications.
-On a positive note, we saw continued strength in sales of our rail products, which grew over 40% from Q3-23, accounting for a $2.6 million increase in sales from Q3-23.
-This segment posted a growth margin of .4% in the third quarter of 2024, as compared to .7% in the third quarter of 2023.
-Turning to our connectivity solutions group, sales for Q3-24 came in at 55.7 million, up .6% from Q3-23.
-The main growth driver within connectivity was within the distribution channel, where sales were up 1.2 million, as compared to Q3-23.
-Sales into commercial air applications totaled 12.5 million for Q3-24, an increase of 1.2 million, or .3% from Q3-23.
-Military sales amounted to 11.6 million for the quarter, a level consistent with Q3-23.
-The gross margin for this group was .6% for the third quarter of 2024, which represents continued improvement from the .8% gross margin in the third quarter of 2023.
-This margin expansion was made possible due to the operational efficiencies achieved through facility consolidation that were completed in 2023, along with implementation of contract renewals on more balanced terms, and a favorable impact of FX related to the peso versus Q3-23.
-These favorable margin factors were partially offset by minimum wage increases in Mexico that went into effect in Q1-24.
-Lastly, our magnetic solutions group posted sales of 19.2 million in Q3-24, representing a 40% decrease from Q3-23.
-This reduced sales level was generally in line with expectations discussed on last quarter's earnings call, and largely related to lower shipments into a large networking customer as they continue to work through inventory on hand.
-The gross margin for this group was .3% in the third quarter of 2024, as compared to 22% in the third quarter of 2023.
-This improvement in margin was primarily driven by lower fixed overhead costs, resulting from the facility consolidations in China completed in late 2023, partially offset by unfavorable FX related to the Chinese remuneration versus Q3-23.
-R&D expenses were 5.4 million in Q3-24, a level consistent with Q3-23.
-We expect future quarters to be generally in line with Q3-24 expense.
-Our selling general and administrative expenses were 26.7 million, as compared to 23.8 million in Q3-23.
-Excluding the 4.2 million of legal and other costs related to the intercom acquisition, our SG&A expenses were lower by 1.3 million as compared to Q3-23, primarily due to lower variable expenses, such as commissions and incentive compensation.
-Our effective tax rate for the third quarter of 2024 was 27.8%, up significantly from the .2% of Q3-23.
-There was a one-time item contained in the third quarter tax provision in the amount of 1.3 million.
-Excluding this item, the company's effective tax rate would have been .7% in the third quarter of 2024.
-Turning to balance sheet and cash flow items, we ended the quarter with 163.8 million in cash and securities, an increase of 36.9 million from year-end.
+On a positive note, we saw continued strength in sales of our rail products, which grew over 40% from Q3 23, accounting for a $2.6 million increase in sales from Q3 23.
+This segment posted a gross margin of 39.4% in the third quarter of 2024 as compared to 41.7% in the third quarter of 2023.
+Turning to our connectivity solutions group, sales for Q3 24 came in at 55.7 million, up 7.6% from Q3 23.
+The main growth driver within connectivity was within the distribution channel, where sales were up 1.2 million as compared to Q3 23.
+Sales into commercial air applications totaled 12.5 million for Q3 24, an increase of 1.2 million or 10.3% from Q3 23.
+Military sales amounted to 11.6 million for the quarter, a level consistent with Q3 23.
+The gross margin for this group was 36.6% for the third quarter of 2024, which represents continued improvement from the 35.8% gross margin in the third quarter of 2023.
+This margin expansion was made possible due to the operational efficiencies achieved through facility consolidations that were completed in 2023, along with implementation of contract renewals on more balanced terms and a favorable impact of FX related to the peso versus Q3 23.
+These favorable margin factors were partially offset by minimum wage increases in Mexico that went into effect in Q1 24.
+Lastly, our magnetic solutions group posted sales of 19.2 million in Q3 24, representing a 40% decrease from Q3 23.
+This reduced sales level was generally in line with expectations discussed on last quarter's earnings call and largely related to lower shipments into a large networking customer as they continue to work through inventory on hand.
+The gross margin for this group was 27.3% in the third quarter of 2024 as compared to 22% in the third quarter of 2023.
+This improvement in margin was primarily driven by lower fixed overhead costs resulting from the facility consolidations in China completed in late 2023, partially offset by unfavorable FX related to the Chinese renminbi versus Q3 23.
+R&D expenses were $5.4 million in Q3 24, a level consistent with Q3 23. we expect future quarters to be generally in line with Q3 24 expense.
+Our selling general and administrative expenses were 26.7 million as compared to 23.8 million in Q3 23.
+Excluding the 4.2 million of legal and other costs related to the Enercon acquisition, our SG&A expenses were lower by 1.3 million as compared to Q3 23 primarily due to lower variable expenses, such as commissions and incentive compensation.
+Our effective tax rate for the third quarter of 24 was 27.8%, up significantly from the 18.2% of Q3 23.
+There was a one-time item contained in the third quarter tax provision in the amount of $1.3 million.
+Excluding this item, the company's effective tax rate would have been 15.7% in the third quarter of 2024.
+Turning to balance sheet and cash flow items, we ended the quarter with 163.8 million in cash and securities, an increase of 36.9 million from year end.
 We generated 65.7 million in cash flows from operating activities during the first nine months of 2024 and had capital expenditures of 7.9 million.
-From an inventory perspective, the downward trend that we experienced over the past several quarters has continued into Q3, reflecting a $12.3 million reduction from year-end.
-The lower inventory levels were primarily seen in the areas of raw materials and finished goods as we continued to work through our own inventory on hand.
-I'll now turn the call over to Farouk for additional commentary.
+From an inventory perspective, the downward trend that we experienced over the past several quarters has continued into Q3, reflecting a $12.3 million reduction from year end.
+The lower inventory levels were primarily seen in the areas of raw materials and finished goods as we continue to work through our own inventory on hand.
+I'll now turn the call over to Baruch for additional commentary.

 speaker

 Thank you, Lynn.
-As we are rounding the corner here on inventory and the channel and starting to see some green shoots of recovery, the team has been laser-focused on executing on operational improvements as we have been doing for the last few years.
-During the third quarter, we initiated a consolidation of our fused manufacturing operations.
-Currently, our fuses are manufactured at a separate site in China and will be transitioned to other existing sites as a means of further reducing our operational footprint and adding efficiencies to our overhead costs.
-The Fuse Initiative is expected to result in a restructuring cost of approximately 4.2 million.
-Of which 200,000 was incurred in the third quarter.
-2.1 million is expected to be recorded in the fourth quarter of 2024 with the balance of 1.9 million expected to be incurred in 2025.
-This project is scheduled for completion by the end of Q125 and is expected to result in annualized cost savings of 1.5 million once complete.
-The previously announced restructuring project at our Glen Rock, Pennsylvania facility is progressing as planned with scheduled completion by the end of 2024.
-With cumulative expected annualized cost savings of 2.5 million.
-We've been benefiting from approximately 1.5 million of the Glen Rock cost savings throughout 2024 and expect one million to be incremental in 2025.
-Turning to M&A and as announced in mid-September, Bell has agreed to acquire 80% of Enercon technologies with a path to acquire the remaining 20% by early 2027.
-With 100% of their sales within aerospace and defense in markets, the addition of Enercon accelerates our strategy of moving further to critical applications with nice sole source positions.
+As we are rounding the corner here on inventory in the channel and starting to see some green shoots of recovery.
+The team has been laser focused on executing on operational improvements as we have been doing for the last few years.
+During the third quarter we initiated a consolidation of our fuse manufacturing operations.
+Currently, our fuses are manufactured at a separate site in China. and it will be transitioned to other existing sites as a means of further reducing our operational footprint and adding efficiencies to our overhead costs.
+The FUSE initiative is expected to result in a restructuring cost of approximately $4.2 million, of which $200,000 was incurred in the third quarter. $2.1 million is expected to be recorded in the fourth quarter of 2024, with the balance of $1.9 million expected to be incurred in 2025.
+This project is scheduled for completion by the end of Q125 and is expected to result in annualized cost savings of $1.5 million once complete.
+The previously announced restructuring project at our Glenrock, Pennsylvania facility is progressing as planned with scheduled completion by the end of 2024 with cumulative expected annualized cost savings of $2.5 million.
+We've been benefiting from approximately $1.5 million of the Glenrock top savings throughout 2024 and expect $1 million to be incremental in 2025.
+Turning to M&A, and as announced in mid-September, Bell has agreed to acquire 80% of Enercon Technologies, with a path to acquire the remaining 20% by early 2027.
+With 100% of their sales within aerospace and defense end markets, the addition of Enercon accelerates our strategy of moving further to critical applications with nice sole source positions.
 This creates more cohesion across our product segments and introduces exciting cross-selling opportunities.
-We've been working very closely with the Enercon management team since signing and are very much looking forward to collaborating with them to define our new -to-market strategies for our combined businesses supporting the aerospace and defense and markets across the regions in which we collectively serve.
-The transaction is expected to close during the fourth quarter of this year and we look forward to sharing additional details as we work through our post-closed integration process.
-Looking ahead to the fourth quarter, we're anticipating base Bell to be largely in line Q3-24 levels as there are some offsetting factors at play.
-The range noted in our earnings release of 117 to 125 is inclusive of some rebound in rail sales and flight recovery, networking, and distribution across the business.
-This is offset by our normal seasonal slowdown in Q4 each year given the Golden Week holiday in China in October and other holiday closures in the US and Europe later in the quarter.
+We've been working very closely with the Enercon management team since signing and are very much looking forward to collaborating with them to define our new go-to-market strategies, for our combined businesses, supporting the aerospace and defense end markets across the regions in which we collectively serve.
+The transaction is expected to close during the fourth quarter of this year, and we look forward to sharing additional details as we work through our post-close integration process.
+Looking ahead to the fourth quarter, we're anticipating base bell to be largely in line with Q3 24 levels, as there are some offsetting factors at play.
+The range noted in our earnings release of 117 and 125 is inclusive of some rebound in real sales and slight recovery networking distribution across the business.
+This is offset by our normal seasonal slowdown in Q4 each year, given the Golden Week holiday in China in October and other holiday closures in the US and Europe later in the quarter.
 We were pleased that we did start to see an uptick in bookings during the third quarter.
-To provide some context around what we saw, within our power segment, Q3-24 bookings were double what they were in Q2-24, representing their highest booking level since Q3-23.
-Within our magnetic segment, Q3-24 was their highest bookings quarter since Q4 of 2022.
+To provide some context around what we saw, within our power segment, Q3 24 bookings were double what they were in Q2 24, representing their highest booking level since Q3 23.
+Within our magnetic segment, Q3 24 was their highest bookings quarter since Q4 of 2022.
 Given our standard lead times, this increase in bookings will largely translate into higher sales going into 2025.
-Looking at 2025, we've kicked off our planning for the coming year and are looking forward to that.
-We're early in this process against the backdrop of Q moving pieces.
-The overall message for next year is expectation of year over year growth across all three segments.
-Our power segment is forecasting growth to be driven by our development networking, e-mobility and distribution, and growth within AI specific applications.
-Our connectivity segment is projecting growth to largely be driven by the same factors as 2024, including defense application and a growing space and market along with distribution and networking.
-We think magnetics will have the largest percentage of growth based on current forecasted demand from our network and distribution customers.
-There are a number of factors and variables within each segment that can change these projections.
-But this is what we see today.
-It is this new view of 2025 upon which we'll be assessing our SG&A spend and making needed adjustments to align our fixed cost with these anticipated sales level.
-As a reminder, this commentary is only related to Bell's base business and does not include incremental sales related to the Enercon acquisition, which is expected as noted to close in the fourth quarter this year.
-Shifting over to capital allocation, and as previously discussed, we'll be taking on new debt of 240 million in connection with the acquisition of Enercon.
-And the interest on that debt will be approximately 6.5%.
-This will bring our total outstanding debt to 300 million with a blended interest rate of approximately 5.7%.
-And in addition to our regular weight dividends and continued investment in business through CapEx, our next immediate priority from a capital allocation in the near term will be on debt pay down to deliverage and avoid interest expense.
+Looking at 2025, we've kicked off our planning for the coming year and are looking forward to it.
+We're early in this process against the backdrop of few moving pieces.
+The overall message for next year is expectation of year-over-year growth across all three segments.
+Our power segment is forecasting growth to be driven by Arabiana networking, e-mobility, and distribution, and growth within AI-specific applications.
+Our connectivity segment is projecting growth to largely be driven by the same factors as 2024, including defense applications and a growing space and market, along with distribution and networking.
+We think Magnetics will have the largest percentage growth based on current forecasted demand from our network and distribution customers.
+There are a number of factors and variables within each segment that can change these projections, but this is what we see today.
+It is this new view of 2025 upon which we'll be assessing our SG&A spend and making needed adjustments to align our fixed costs with these anticipated sales levels.
+As a reminder, this commentary is only related to Bell's base business and does not include incremental sales related to the Enercon acquisition, which is expected, as noted, to close in the fourth quarter this year.
+Shifting over to capital allocation, and as previously discussed, we'll be taking on new debt of $240 million in connection with the acquisition of Enercon, and the interest on that debt will be approximately 6.5%.
+This will bring our total outstanding debt to $300 million, with a blended interest rate of approximately 5.7%.
+In addition to our regular-weight dividends and continued investment in business through CapEx, Our next immediate priority from a capital allocation in the near term will be on debt pay down to the leverage and avoid success.
 We'll continue to assess our capital priorities as we have done on an ongoing basis.
-Overall, we are pleased with the progress we have made in strengthening Bell's base business over the past four years.
-And we're excited about the road ahead with Enercon and the new members of our corporate team.
-We feel this is a pivotal moment for Bell as it marks the transition from our self-help phase to a new growth phase of Bell's journey.
-And I could not be more excited to embark on this next chapter.
+Overall, we are pleased with the progress we have made in strengthening Bell's base business over the past four years and are excited about the road ahead with Enercon and the new members of our corporate team.
+We feel this is a pivotal moment for Bell as it marks the transition from our self-help phase to a new growth phase of Bell's journey, and I could not be more excited to embark on this next chapter.
 And with that, I'll turn the call back over to Dan.

 speaker